pikvm/pikvm/docs/ezcoo.md

 1. Enable read-write mode on the SD card via `rw`

 2. Edit the file: `nano /etc/kvmd/override.yaml` and include the following.
-Note the assumption that the KVM switch is present on `/dev/ttyUSB0`:
+(Mandatory) Note the assumption that the KVM switch is present on `/dev/ttyUSB0`:

     ```yaml
     kvmd: